exciteabletom/spud/README.md

 A cross-platform, [Spigot](https://www.spigotmc.org/) plugin manager that adheres to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and Python best practices.

+Some focuses of the project are:

+1. Easy and simple commands (updating all your plugins is as simple as `spud update`)

+1. Unlike other options like [pluGET](https://github.com/Neocky/pluGET), it adheres to Unix conventions and doesn't force you to use a GUI, making it easy to use in scripts.

+1. Insisting upon readability, static type hinting, test-driven development, and consistent styling in the codebase.

+1. Descriptive output and actionable error messages

 ## Installation
 Python 3.8 or later is required